Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server.md

     npm install express
     ```

 4. Create a simple Express app to build upon for the PR status server.
 The following steps are based on the Express [Hello world example](https://expressjs.com/en/starter/hello-world.html).
-Open the project folder in VS Code by running the following command.
+Open the project folder in VS Code by running the following command from the `pr-server` folder.

     ```
     code .